What is ASV? Treating Complex and Central Sleep Apnea

 On May 13th, 2015, ResMed issued a press release and related Urgent Field Safety Notice, “An update on Phase IV SERVE-HF Study of Adaptive Servo-Ventilation (ASV) Therapy in Central Sleep Apnea and Chronic Heart Failure.”
 ResMed and regulatory authorities cautioned against the use of ASV therapy in patients with symptomatic chronic heart failure (NYHA 2-4) and reduced LVEF</=45%, AND moderate to severe predominant central sleep apnea.

 On May 15th, Respironics responded to the update.
 Respironics is conducting their own investigation and working with ResMed in order to better understand the ResMed study data.
-Until more information is available both companies are recommending that physicians should assess individual risks before prescribing ASV therapy for the at-risk patient population.
-No other patient populations have been identified as at-risk for adverse outcomes.

 About Kevin Asp, CRT, RPSGT